 - GV Documents

 Integrated Precipitation and Hydrology EXperiment

-The field campaign has two primary goals.
-The first is to evaluate how well observations from precipitation-monitoring satellites, including the recently launched GPM Core Observatory, match up to the best estimate of the true precipitation measured at ground level and how that precipitation is distributed in clouds.
-The second is to use the collected precipitation data to evaluate models that describe and predict the hydrology of the region.
+The field campaign had two primary goals.
+The first was to evaluate how well observations from precipitation-monitoring satellites, including the recently launched GPM Core Observatory, match up to the best estimate of the true precipitation measured at ground level and how that precipitation is distributed in clouds.
+The second was to use the collected precipitation data to evaluate models that describe and predict the hydrology of the region.
 These models are used for predicting how much water is available in rivers and aquifers, for resource management and for flood and landslide prediction in the Upper Tennessee, Catawba-Santee, Yadkin-Pee Dee and Savannah river basins.

 Together all the data will be used to improve rainfall estimates from the GPM Core Observatory and other precipitation satellites.